danjbrown/nodejs-react-app/README.md

 Load the Node.js server application at (for example) http://localhost:3000/api/user

-Load the React.js client application at http://localhost:5173
+Load the React client application at http://localhost:5173

 ## Development mode